boltops-tools/kubes/docs/_docs/learn/dsl/new-project.md

 title: New Project
 ---

-If you already a project with a Dockerfile, you can use that project, and the Dockerfile will be used.
-If you do not have an existing Dockerfile, kubes generates a starter Dockerfile that runs nginx.

-We'll start with an empty folder for this tutorial.
+If you already a project with an existing Dockerfile, you can use that.
+If you do not, kubes generates a starter Dockerfile that runs nginx.
+For this tutorial, we'll start with an empty folder.

     mkdir demo
     cd demo